hjorthjort/blogit/README.md

 Blogit powers [hjorthjort.com](http://www.hjorthjort.com)

-Blogit pushes markdown to a specified server and "publishes" them.
+Blogit pushes markdown documents to a specified server and "publishes" them.

 What you need:
 -------------